breadcat/blog.minskio.co.uk/content/quotes.md

 >We've also arrested your older, balder, fatter son <!-- the simpsons -->

->Well I'm not here to fuck spiders <!-- australian slang -->

->Well.
-I guess there's nothing to do but lay here and wait to die

 >What a digital dummy <!-- yu-gi-oh -->

->What a save! <!-- rocket league -->

 >What are you screaming for?
 I haven't even started cooking yet <!-- Life of Boris -->

+>What a save! <!-- rocket league -->

 >What goes on in liminal space stays in liminal space, right? <!-- ayoade on top -->

->What we've got here is failure to communicate <!-- cool hand luke -->

 >What's her name again? - Eileen, I think <!-- american dad -->

 >What's it all about then?
 Seriously, when you get down to it <!-- discworld -->

+>What we've got here is failure to communicate <!-- cool hand luke -->

 >When should I start to worry? <!-- south park -->